 Discretionary Housing Payments

-Discretionary Housing Payments can give you short term help to pay your rent when Housing Benefit or Universal Credit does not meet your rent in full.
+Discretionary Housing Payments (DHP) can give you short term help to pay your rent when Housing Benefit or Universal Credit does not meet your rent in full.

 Can I claim?